clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/mailing.rst

   list to:

    + Submit :abbr:`RFCs(Requests for Comments)` on planned contributions.
    + Submit bugs for the team to address.
+See :ref:`bug-report`.
    + Ask questions about the |CLOSIA|.
    + Collaborate with developers on new features.